 Driving test nerves aren’t all bad, being nervous could keep you focused!
-But if you are a nervous you may need help and medication to do your best
+But if you are a nervous wreck, you may need help and medication to do your best

 At times, everyone will suffer from nerves even top sports stars and pop singers get nervous before performing.